datanav/docs/technical/wave-hubspot.rst

      - "string"

-Wave Customer to Hubspot Company
+Wave Customer to HubSpot Company
 --------------------------------
-Every Wave Customer will be synchronized with a Hubspot Company.
+Every Wave Customer will be synchronized with a HubSpot Company.

-Once a link between a Wave Customer and a Hubspot Company is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Wave Customer and a HubSpot Company is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Wave Customer and a Hubspot Company:
+The following properties are synchronized between a Wave Customer and a HubSpot Company:

 .. list-table::
    :header-rows: 1

    * - Wave Customer Property
-     - Hubspot Company Property
+     - HubSpot Company Property
-     - Hubspot Data Type
+     - HubSpot Data Type
    * - address.addressLine1
      - properties.address
      - "string"